ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_4.md

-#Chapter 4: Making it Look Good.
+#Chapter Four: Making it Look Good.

 Ok, so right now, our website looks a little bland.
 Lets spruce things up a bit.